 I’m not an “expert” on SAD and Winter Blues – I’m not a medical professional or an academic researcher.
 But I do know what it’s like to live with, though everyone’s individual experience varies.
 Read more of my story.

 Any advice I give is based on my own personal experience.
 It needs to be weighed up with what you know about yourself and your own experience of SAD or Winter Blues.

 I cannot emphasise enough that I would always recommend going to see your GP if you are experiencing any symptoms that concern you.
 They’ll be able to assess whether you have one of these conditions, or whether your symptoms are a result of something else.

-Besides maintaining this blog, I run monthly events in Newcastle upon Tyne, UK.
-I have a big vision for how I’d like the world to be different around people’s right to light and I’m slowly trying to do my bit.
-I also work full-time in customer insights & strategy for a digital marketing agency.
+Besides maintaining this blog, I have a big vision for how I’d like the world to be different around people’s right to light and I’m slowly trying to do my bit.
+I also work part-time as a freelance copywriter and marketing consultant.
 I relax by curling up with a good book, cooking, eating out, walking, going to the gym, catching up with friends over a cuppa and cake… I also love taking photos, crafting, a good night out with friends, the theatre and cinema.